M-74 Nike Missile Site

 Far right: Approximately 300 feet past the gate on way to launch site.

-The underground magazines are located beneath the piles of wood chips.
+The underground magazines are supposedly beneath the piles of wood chips.

 For more information about Nike Missile Base M-74, click here